Teknologica/meta-weather-test-app/README.md

 ---
 ## MetaWeather API Examples
 Please note that the MetaWeather API does not require any form of authentication.
 See the [MetaWeather API documentation](https://www.metaweather.com/api/) for all supported methods and parameters.

+**Important:** the API does not support CORS.
+You will need to proxy your request via Node using a framework like Express.

 ### Search city by query